 |Cabinetry||Porcelain enameled steel||Stainless Steel||

 |Grate||Cast Iron||7 mm Stainless Rods||

 The “E” model gets its name from the fact that the lid and cabinet body. are constructed of porcelain “E”nameled steel.
 This grill has cooking grates made from cast iron.

 The “S” model gets its name from the fact that the lid and cabinet body are constructed from “S“tainless steel.
 This grill has cooking grates made from 7mm stainless steel rods.

-The “SE” model gets its name from the fact that it is a “S”pecial “E”dition that is not available online and is only sold through a Weber Alliance dealer.
-The SE model has a porcelain enameled lid and cabinet with a stainless grate.
+The “SE” model gets its name from the fact that it is a “S”pecial “E”dition.
+The SE model has a porcelain enameled lid and cabinet with a stainless grate made from 9mm stainless steel rods.
 It also comes with a grill light attached to the handle.

 The cooking grate on the “S” model is made from 7mm stainless steel rods and is spectacular.
 The rods will not rust, give great grill marks and are ridiculously easy to clean.
 These grates are just slightly less thick than you get on the premium Weber Summit 670 but are every bit as nice.

 The cooking grate on the “SE” model is made from the same 9 mm stainless steel rods that were previously only available on the Summit grills.